Cherry Crawford Hyndman: Biography

 In Monaghan, George Crawford was a United Irishman.
-He sheltered William Hamilton of Enniskillen, a talented public speaker who drew large groups, including a large numbers of Catholic Defenders, to hear him expound on the objectives of the United movement and on Thomas Paine’s Rights of Man.
+He sheltered William Hamilton of Enniskillen, a talented public speaker who drew large groups, including large numbers of Catholic Defenders, to hear him expound on the objectives of the United movement and on Thomas Paine’s Rights of Man.

 In Belfast, which was heavily secured, neither she nor her husband appear to have been implicated in the eventual rebellion.
-She did, however, run foul of the garrison: leaving the bedside of sick friend, she was met in the street by the military guard, who arrested her and had her whipped.
+She did, however, run foul of the garrison: leaving the bedside of a sick friend, she was met in the street by the military guard, who arrested her and had her whipped.
 Whether she was recognised or not is unclear.
 James Hyndman had not joined other merchants and local dignitaries in signing a declaration of loyalty to the British Crown published just before the risings to the north and south of the town in June 1798.

 Cherry Hyndman (of 22 Donegall Street) died on 3 August 1845 and is buried in Belfast's Clifton Street Cemetery.
 In addition to her husband, she was predeceased by her sister Elizabeth McTear (1765-1836) and by her youngest son Hugh Hyndman (1802-1832).
 She was survived by her daughter Fanny Hyndman (1793-1853) and by her son George Crawford Hyndman (1796-1867).
 George, a Liberal in politics, and a Unitarian in religion, was engaged in both the business and civic life of Belfast.
 A dedicated naturalist, he was a founder member of the Belfast Natural History and Philosophical Society (BNHPS), and of the Botanical and Horticultural Society (responsible for initiating the Belfast Botanical Gardens), and the first president of the Belfast Naturalists' Field Club.
 He was also prominent in the management of the Belfast (later Royal Belfast) Academical Institution, founded by the United Irishman William Drennan.